bonor-ayambem/cv-deep-learning/README.md

         cv2.putText(img, f"{clf.classes_[index]}: {decision_scores[0][index]}", (15, 25 + i*30), font, 1, (0, 255, 0), 2, cv2.LINE_AA)
     return img
 ```

 ## Task 2
 Task 2 is implemented simply by running six different configurations of the level of the CNN codes and SVM kernel, and testing
 it on 3 images each (camera, headphones, and scissors).
 The results are displayed and discussed below.

 ## Task 3
 Task 3 is implemented by expanding `my_object_list` to include 7 elements in addition to the already 3 elements there.
 We run
 the SVM with linear kernel and fc1, since that was concluded to be the best configuration from Task 2.

+## Task 4
+In creating and training my own Convolutional Neural Network, I utilized the already provided LeNet.
+I attempted to enhance it
+by adding more convolutional layers or fully connected layers, but found that that only hurt its performance.
+I wrote
+`train_model()` to train the LeNet model provided and visualize its results.
+The result of that training is provided below.
+To improve accuracy, I trained the model for 100 epochs

 # Results
 ## Task 1